sodep/test-java/README.md

     Naturally, the project you submit must be functional.
 You will also be evaluated on *how* your solution addresses the assigned tasks.

-2. Platform knowledge
+2. Java Platform and Language knowledge

     Does your code demonstrate your knowledge of the capabilities of the Java platform and its resources?
+Is your code Object Oriented and uses Java Language best practices?

-3. Coding style
+3. Coding style and conventions

-    Is your coding style neat?
+    Is your coding style neat and clean?
 Does it fit in with the prevailing style of the project?
 Is it idiomatic such that it will be easily understood by other Java developers?
 Is it adequately (but not excessively) commented?
+Does it follow the generally accepted code conventions?

-4. Tooling knowledge
+4. Code Design and Structure

-    Do you know how to use Maven and run it from a command line?
-The candidates should at least be able to build the base project using Maven and run the application.
+    Is your code well designed and has and easy to understand structure?

-5. Understanding the specification
+    Does it uses design patterns if it is needed by the solution?

-    You should be able to complete the tasks by reading the specification in this README and building the solution as the specification is asking.
+    Does it avoid over using some design patterns and abstractions?

 Getting Started
 ---------------